DanSnow/typespec-events/.clinerules/memory-bank/activeContext.md

 ## Current Work Focus

-Implementing configurable schema naming conventions in the `@typespec-events/typespec` emitter and adding corresponding tests.
+Implementing the `@typespec-events/runtime` package and enhancing the `@typespec-events/typespec` emitter to support the planned user consumption pattern demonstrated by the `track.ts` file.
+The current focus is specifically on the Zod and TypeScript related tasks, including enforcing snake_case for event names and combining generated output into a single file.

 ## Recent Changes